lucy-schick/dff-2022/scripts/qgis/README.md

 # `dfp_source_bcdata.sh`, `dfp_source_aws.sh` and `dfp_qgis_create_bcfishpass.sh`
 These are the scripts for creating projects ready for upload to mergin server.

+Requires virtual environment built with:

+    conda env create -f environment.yml
+    conda activate dff

-Project directory defined in call to `qgis_create.sh` must not be present at ~Projects/gis/{project_directory} or it will not be created.
+**Note: Project directory defined in call to `qgis_create.sh` must not be present at ~Projects/gis/{project_directory} or it will not be created.**

 To download and clip layers for an area of interest defined by a list of watershed groups and load to a geopackage: